The-Marcy-Lab-School/2-0-1-assignment/README.md

 # 2-0-1-assignment: Intro to CSS

+> **TODO: @Instructor -** Fork this repo and update the canvas link for the assignment.
+Delete this sections before distributing.

 ## Before you start

 For this assignment, we are going to change things up a bit!
 You'll be practicing your CSS in a game called CSS Diner.
 You will not need to fork, clone, or do anything with this repo other than follow the instructions.